Berber languages

-The Berber languages, also known as the Amazigh languages (Note: Pronounced /ˌæməˈziːk, -iːx/ AM-ə-ZEEK(H).) or Tamazight, (Note: Pronounced /ˌtæməˈzɪkt, -ɪxt, ˌtɑːm-/ TA(H)M-ə-ZIK(H)T; Berber name: Tamaziɣt (nonstandard romanizations: Tamazight, Thamazight; ⵜⴰⵎⴰⵣⵉⵖⵜ; ⵜⵎⵣⵗⵜ; تمازيغت or تمزيغت; /ber/).
-Variant forms of this name include Tmaziɣt (seen in many Zenati languages).) are a branch of the Afroasiatic language family.
-They comprise a group of closely related but mostly mutually unintelligible languages spoken by Berber communities, who are indigenous to North Africa.
-The languages are primarily spoken and not typically written.
+The Berber languages (also known as the Amazigh languages (Note: Pronounced /ˌæməˈziːk, -iːx/ AM-ə-ZEEK(H).) or Tamazight (Note: Pronounced /ˌtæməˈzɪkt, -ɪxt, ˌtɑːm-/ TA(H)M-ə-ZIK(H)T; Berber name: Tamaziɣt (nonstandard romanizations: Tamazight, Thamazight; ⵜⴰⵎⴰⵣⵉⵖⵜ; ⵜⵎⵣⵗⵜ; تمازيغت or تمزيغت; /ber/).
+Variant forms of this name include Tmaziɣt (seen in many Zenati languages).)) are a branch of the Afroasiatic language family.
+They comprise a group of closely related languages spoken by Berber communities, who are indigenous to North Africa.
 Historically, they have been written with the ancient Libyco-Berber script, which now exists in the form of Tifinagh.
-Today, they may also be written in the Berber Latin alphabet or the Arabic script, with Latin being the most pervasive.
+Today, they may also be written in the Berber Latin alphabet or the Arabic script, with Latin being the most widespread.

-The Berber languages have a level of variety similar to the Romance languages, although they are sometimes referred to as a single collective language, often as "Berber", "Tamazight", or "Amazigh".
-The languages, with a few exceptions, form a dialect continuum.
+The Berber languages have a level of variety similar to the Romance languages, and with few exceptions form a dialect continuum.
+Regardless, they are frequently referred to as a single collective language, often as "Berber", "Tamazight", or "Amazigh".
 There is a debate as to how to best sub-categorize languages within the Berber branch.
 Berber languages typically follow verb–subject–object word order.
 Their phonological inventories are diverse.
+Outside of the various languages within it, there are currently two standardized national varities of Berber, Standard Algerian Amazigh, and Standard Moroccan Amazigh.

 Millions of people in Morocco and Algeria natively speak a Berber language, as do smaller populations of Libya, Tunisia, northern Mali, western and northern Niger, northern Burkina Faso and Mauritania and the Siwa Oasis of Egypt.
 There are also probably a few million speakers of Berber languages in Western Europe.
 Tashlhiyt, Kabyle, Central Atlas Tamazight, Tarifit, and Shawiya are some of the most commonly spoken Berber languages.
-Exact numbers are impossible to ascertain as there are few modern North African censuses that include questions on language use, and what censuses do exist have known flaws.
+Exact numbers are difficult to ascertain as there are few recent North African censuses that include questions on language use, and what censuses do exist tend to be biased.

-Following independence in the 20th century, the Berber languages have been suppressed and suffered from low prestige in North Africa.
-Recognition of the Berber languages has been growing in the 21st century, with Morocco and Algeria adding Tamazight as an official language to their constitutions in 2011 and 2016 respectively.
+Since the 1950s, the Berber languages have been suppressed and suffered from low prestige in North Africa.
+Recognition of the Berber languages has grown in the 21st century, with Morocco and Algeria adding Tamazight as an official language to their constitutions in 2011 and 2016 respectively.